EngineerBetter/control-tower/docs/prerequisites.md

 ### GCP

-- The environment variable `GOOGLE_APPLICATION_CREDENTIALS_CONTENTS` set to the path to a GCP credentials json file
+- The environment variable `GOOGLE_APPLICATION_CREDENTIALS` set to the path to a GCP credentials json file

 On GCP you must also ensure the following APIs are activated in your project: